rebeccachoo/react-animation/README.md

 You can simply download the files on your computer. <br />
 In terminal, install by typing `npm install`.  <br />
-And install confetti by typing `npm install --save react-confetti`.  <br />
+And install React Transition by typing `npm install react-transition-group --save`.  <br />
 And type `npm start` to start the program.

-## Change Answers
+## Website

-You can insert/delete answers in the file.
-On #21 in 'src/containers/Game.js', you can find an array of answers.
-You add more or remove the answers you don't want.
-I put only animal answers but feel free to put any words you'd like.
+Learn more about React Transition at http://reactcommunity.org/react-transition-group/.

 ## Contributing